ServiceInnovationLab/smartstart-frontend/README.md

 ### Local development

-You will be unable to use functionality which requires the SmartStart backend, e.g. logging in or using the BRO form.
+You will be unable to use functionality which requires the SmartStart backend, e.g. logging in or using the BRO form, unless you've separately set up a working `smartstart-backend` instance and a suitable reverse proxy.

 1. Clone the repository from https://gitlab.catalyst.net.nz/lef/smartstart-frontend
 2. If you don't already have Node installed, install Node version *8.x* by following the instructions at [https://nodejs.org/](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) or as appropriate for your OS.